Germany’s CureVac files suit against vaccine rival BioNTech

 BERLIN (AP) — German biotech company CureVac said Tuesday it has filed a patent infringement lawsuit against rival BioNTech for work that it says contributed to the development of the BioNTech-Pfizer coronavirus vaccine.
 BioNTech said its work is original and it would “vigorously” contest the claim.

-CureVac last year reported disappointing results from late-stage testing of its own COVID-19 shot.
+CureVac, which last year reported disappointing results from late-stage testing of its own first-generation COVID-19 shot, earlier this year started a clinical trial of a second-generation vaccine candidate developed with British pharmaceutical company GSK.

 The company said it was seeking “fair compensation” from BioNTech for the alleged infringement, but it didn’t cite an amount.

 CureVac said it would not pursue a court injunction and doesn’t “intend to take legal action that impedes the production, sale or distribution” by BioNTech and partner Pfizer of their successful Comirnaty vaccine.